nashville-software-school/bangazon-inc/book-3-web-api/chapters/REACT_ROUTER.md

 The last thing we want to do with our new routing abilities, is create a `PostDetails` component and use the route parameter to decide which post's details we should be showing.
 For example, if a user navigates to `/posts/2`, the component code will have to read the route param of `2` and use that value to make a fetch call to get that post's details.

-Before we make a Post Details component, let's add a function to our provider that makes that fetch call
+Before we make a Post Details component, let's add a function to our API manager that makes that fetch call

-> PostProvider.js
+> PostManager.js

 ```js
 const getPost = (id) => {